sudoskys/StableDiffusionBook/docs/train/index.en.md

 **About batch size**

-Larger batch sizes may speed up training slightly and improve it slightly, but they also require larger video memory.
+Larger batch sizes may speed up training slightly and improve it slightly, but they also require larger VRAM.

 **About batch size**

-A larger batch size may speed up training slightly and improve it slightly, but it also requires a larger amount of video memory.
+A larger batch size may speed up training slightly and improve it slightly, but it also requires a larger amount of VRAM.